vk-cs/docs-public/docs/en/main/additionals/start/get-started/account-registration/account-registration.md

 A message about the successful services activation appears, and your VK Cloud personal account page opens.

 </tabpanel>
 </tabs>

+After the registration is completed, sign-up [bonus points](../../../billing/concepts/bonus) will be credited to your balance.
+These bonus points are credited only once after the registration of each new account.
+If no bonus points are credited within 3 working days, contact [technical support](/en/contacts).

 ## Activation of API access